ibm-cloud-docs/cloud-infrastructure/ips.md

 * IBM Security Groups
 * Hardware Firewall

 To identify potential conflicts between IP ranges in your on-premises environment(s) and IP ranges used in {{site.data.keyword.cloud_notm}}, you can search in the [IP Ranges Calculator tool](https://ibm.biz/cidr-calculator).
+The tool allows you to also download the IP ranges below in JSON format.
 Disclaimer: This is a community tool that is updated based on support availability.
 {: important}

 ## Front-end (public) network